werzl/lv-research-database-ui-wireframe/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Legacy SSL
-Currently, the NPM start command is using the `--openssl-legacy-provider` flag which has been [deemed insecure](https://www.openssl.org/docs/manmaster/man7/OSSL_PROVIDER-legacy.html).
+The `start-legacy` command is using the `--openssl-legacy-provider` flag which has been [deemed insecure](https://www.openssl.org/docs/manmaster/man7/OSSL_PROVIDER-legacy.html).

 ## Available Scripts